OpenIPC/PixelPilot_rk/README.md

 ### DEB package

-Currently we have packages for Debian Bookworm (12).
+Currently we have packages for Debian Bullseye (11) and Bookworm (12).
 First you need to add a repository that contains `wfb-ng` dependency

 ```